 Diversity, Equity and Inclusion

 - Elections occur annually and online each spring semester.
 Election results determine the ASI Senate, the offices of President, Vice President of Finance and Vice President of External Affairs.
-In order to serve in one of these elected positions you must meet eligibility requirements, submit required documents, as well as follow election protocols and processes and ultimately win your race.
+In order to serve in one of these elected positions you must meet eligibility requirements in accordance with California State University, Fresno, and the CSU Chancellor’s Office, submit required documents, as well as follow election protocols and processes and ultimately win your race.

 Who is eligible to run for office?